OlivierLD/raspberry-coffee/Algebra/README.md

 Good doc at <https://javascript.info/bezier-curve>, interactive, really cool.
 Bézier at work: <http://jeremie.farret.free.fr/wp-content/uploads/2011/12/ATMA2006.pdf>

 See in the class `bezier.Bezier`.
 Examples are available in the `test` folder.
-To see how 2D Bezier work, with animation, try `../gradlew runBezierSample -Pnum=02`, and click the `Activate` button.
+To see how 2D Bezier work, with animation, try `../gradlew runBezierSample [-Pnum=02]`, and click the `Activate` button.

 ### Bézier, in 3D
 > Sample 3D Bézier

 ![Bezier](./docimg/3DBezier.png)
+5 Control Points.
-5 Control Points.<br/> Figure is draggable with the mouse.
+Figure is draggable with the mouse.
-Run the test in `gsg.examples.box3d.Sample10`.
-Do a `../gradlew runSample -Pnum=10`.
+Run the test in `gsg.examples.box3d.Sample10`, or do a `../gradlew runSample -Pnum=10`.

+#### A small application (Work in Progress)
 | Small Bezier Boat | Same, with different parameters |
 |:------------------|:--------------------------------|
 | ![BezierBoat](./docimg/small.boat.2.png) | ![BezierBoat](./docimg/small.boat.png) |

-Run the test in `gsg.examples.box3d.Sample11`.
-Do a `../gradlew runSample -Pnum=11`.
+Run the test in `gsg.examples.box3d.Sample11`, or do a `../gradlew runSample -Pnum=11`.
 (See the gradle script for extra parameters)
 > Note: The above is <u>**_totally_**</u> defined with only **_8_** (3D) control points.
 > - 5 for the rail